joaquincpp/reign-frontend-challenge/README.md

 * Infinite scrolling was achieved by using the Intersection Observer API.
 * Skeleton for the news blocks were added to give the user a feedback using loading states.
 * Used React Context API to handle global states, and localStorage for a more persistent storage, as indicated.
+* I applied the opacity on hover to the whole row using one single selector (instead of applying it to all its children).
+I wanted to be as loyal as possible to the provided design, and applying the opacity to the children doesn't affect the border-color, and it can lead to multiple overlapping layers of opacity.
 * I tried placing the "like" gray block under the text block for the mobile versions, but it was more difficult to scroll and press it with one hand, so I kept the desktop distribution (text block on the left, like button on the right).

 ## Opportunity areas